📐 Platform Methodology

 🔬 Earnings Quality ~18%

 Can we trust the numbers?
-We apply the Piotroski F-Score (9-point financial health checklist) and measure accruals, ROIC, ROE, and cash-to-earnings conversion.
+We apply the Piotroski F-Score (9-point financial health checklist), the Beneish M-Score (8-factor earnings manipulation detector), and measure accruals, ROIC, ROE, and cash-to-earnings conversion.

-Piotroski F-Score Accruals Ratio ROIC · ROE Earnings Quality %
+Piotroski F-Score Beneish M-Score Accruals Ratio ROIC · ROE Earnings Quality %

 ⚠️ Risk Assessment ~9%